symfony/symfony-docs/workflow/workflow-and-state-machine.rst

 .. image:: /_images/components/workflow/job_application.png

-When you fill in a job application in this example there are 4 to 7 steps depending on the job you are applying for.
+When you fill in a job application in this example there are 4 to 7 steps depending on the job for which you are applying.
 Some jobs require personality tests, logic tests and/or formal requirements to be answered by the user.
 Some jobs don't.
 The ``GuardEvent`` is used to decide what next steps are allowed for a specific application.